 Veri Veniversum Vivus Vici*

-We know God is the Pure Energy, the Divine Life of the Universe, the Creator.
-If this sounds like traditional religion, that which is opposed to scientific truth, read on because even now the CERN particle accelerator is searching for GOD at the root of all matter.
+We know God/dess is the Pure Energy, the Divine Life of the Universe, the Creator.
+If this sounds like traditional religion, that which is opposed to scientific truth, read on because the CERN particle accelerator has found the "god" particle, the Higgs Bosom at the root of all matter and are even now searching for other energy constructs that create the universe of matter beneath it all.

 The truth is everything we can perceive as real is actually a construct of energy.
 In the Big Bang, as current scientific creation theory has it, sub atomic particles such as the quark, lepton, and the Higgs Boson--the god particle theorized to give energy its mass--were created.
 These nearly nonexistent particles form the elements of the atom (electron, proton, and neutron) and radiation such as light and heat.